lumi-a/masters-thesis/thesis.typ

   caption: [Ten example trajectories of @algorithm-local-search-bin-packing, with the termination-condition for the loop in @codeline-iteration-count set after 10000 iterations.
 For each of the ten trajectories, we plot the score of the best solution $I$ over time.], ) <local-search-plot>

-Enterprising readers will remember from @section-problems-bin-packing that the best-known instance for randomised Best-Fit had a score of $1.3$, which the results from @local-search-plot seem#footnote[The score-measurement we employ in @algorithm-local-search-bin-packing only uses a stochastic _estimation_ of the expected value, so this is not certain but highly probable.] to beat, the best trial achieving a score of $1.3725$, higher than the existing lower bound. _If_ we wanted to prove this rigorously, we would calculate the true score by running best-fit for all $10! ≈ 3.6⋅10^6$ possible permutations (the found instance (see @local-search-instance) has many exploitable symmetries, decreasing the required computations even further).
+Enterprising readers will remember from @section-problems-bin-packing that the best-known instance for randomised Best-Fit had a score of $1.3$, which the results from @local-search-plot seem to beat ($Score_≈$ is only an estimate of $Score$, so this is not certain), as the best trial achieves a score of $1.3725$. _If_ we wanted to prove this rigorously, we would calculate the true score by running best-fit for all $10! ≈ 3.6⋅10^6$ permutations, possibly exploiting symmetries in the instance.
 We will not do so, however, in favour of proving a better result later on.
 Instead, to motivate our next steps, we will try learning from the instance, perhaps spotting structures in it, hoping to use these to manually construct instances of even higher scores.
 Alas, @local-search-instance gives us little hope: Unlike e.g. the instance in @example-bin-packing-sota, the instance found by @algorithm-local-search-bin-packing does not seem to have any discernible pattern or noticeable symmetries.
-The four zero-weight items are a product of negative items in the mutation $I'$ being rounded up to $0$, and contribute nothing to the instance.

 #figure(
   table(